Senzel helps Reds pound Cubs 10-2

+CHICAGO (AP) — Nick Senzel showed why he is considered one of baseball’s top prospects.

+If the rookie can provide a consistent presence at the top of Cincinnati’s lineup, he could give the last-place Reds a big lift.

-CHICAGO (AP) — Nick Senzel had three hits, scored four times and cut down a runner at the plate, helping Tanner Roark and the Cincinnati Reds beat the Chicago Cubs 10-2 on Sunday.
+Senzel had three hits, scored four times and cut down a runner at the plate, helping Tanner Roark and Cincinnati beat the Chicago Cubs 10-2 on Sunday.

+“It makes a difference, especially with what he can do when he’s on base,” manager David Bell said.

 Led by Senzel, the top third of Cincinnati’s lineup collected seven of the Reds’ season-high 17 hits.
 Joey Votto singled twice in his third consecutive multihit game, and Eugenio Suárez finished with two hits and three RBIs.

+“I was not really good the last couple of days, the first two games of the series and the last game in Milwaukee,” Senzel said.
+“I wasn’t seeing it very well and I wasn’t doing my job as a leadoff man.
+I just tried to simplify the game — get on base and let them score me.”

-The last-place Reds also got five scoreless innings from Roark (4-3) in the rubber game of their weekend set against the NL Central leaders.
+The Reds also got five scoreless innings from Roark (4-3) in the rubber game of their weekend set against the NL Central leaders.
 Cincinnati lost 14 of its previous 19 series against Chicago.

-The Cubs were hurt by a shaky performance by José Quintana (4-4), and their decidedly dreary afternoon got even worse when Kris Bryant departed with an injury after colliding with center fielder Jason Heyward in the sixth inning.
+The Cubs were hurt by a shaky performance by José Quintana (4-4), and their dreary afternoon got even worse when Kris Bryant departed with an injury after colliding with center fielder Jason Heyward in the sixth inning.

+“He’s doing OK.
+He’s still under evaluation,” manager Joe Maddon said.
+“We don’t know exactly what we’re doing with this whole thing yet.
+But we’re trying to talk with the docs and find out exactly where we’re at.”

 With two outs and Senzel on first, Heyward and Bryant converged on Suárez’s fly ball toward the gap in right-center.
-It looked as if Heyward called off Bryant on the play, but they ran into each other and the ball went off Heyward’s glove.
+It looked as if Heyward and Bryant both called for it before running into each other , and the ball went off Heyward’s glove.

 Bryant, a natural third baseman who occasionally plays the outfield, stayed down as Senzel scored and Suárez hustled into third.
-Chicago manager Joe Maddon and a trainer ran out to take a look, and the 2016 NL MVP gingerly walked off the field after a short conversation.
+Maddon and a trainer ran out to take a look, and the 2016 NL MVP gingerly walked off the field after a short conversation.

-The loss of Bryant for any extended period of time would be a big blow for Chicago, which leads the division by 1 1/2 games over Milwaukee.
-Bryant is batting .345 (30 for 87) with nine homers and 21 RBIs in May.
+Maddon said he hadn’t watched the replay, but he was told Bryant was hit in the head/neck area.
+Bryant was cleared to fly with the team to Houston for the start of its six-game road trip.

+“We both were going hard to make a play and we ran into each other,” Heyward said.

 Senzel singled and scored in the first and third innings.
 He was nearly picked off in the third, but second baseman Daniel Descalso dropped a throw during the rundown.
 The rookie was shaken up when he collided with David Bote as he got into second, but he stayed in and scampered home on Suárez’s sacrifice fly.